T

 +

-Bengaluru is generally safe at night, but like any major city, it's wise to exercise caution.
-Stick to well-lit and populated areas, especially in neighborhoods like Indiranagar or Koramangala, which have vibrant nightlife.
-Avoid isolated streets, and use reputable taxi services or ride-sharing apps for transportation after dark.
+Bengaluru is generally considered safe at night, but like any major city, it's wise to exercise caution.
+Stick to well-lit and populated areas, especially in neighborhoods like Indiranagar or Koramangala.
+Avoid walking alone in deserted areas late at night and use reputable ride-sharing services or pre-booked taxis for transportation.

 What's the best area to stay in Bengaluru?